Zhihong0321/trading-bot/README.md

 - inspect a rolling summary of the stored dataset; and
 - re-run validation against a chosen slice of previously ingested candles.

 The page surfaces detailed success/error messaging so failed imports can be diagnosed quickly.
+If the `duka` CLI is missing, the API will respond with a `503 Service Unavailable` error that explains how to install it; add the package to your local environment or Railway build step before retrying.

 To enable persistence you **must** expose a Postgres connection string via `DATABASE_URL` (e.g. `postgresql+psycopg://user:pass@host:port/dbname`).
 When unset, imports operate in dry-run mode only.
 Local development can point `DATABASE_URL` at a temporary SQLite database (`sqlite:///./eurusd.db`) if Postgres is unavailable, but Railway deploys should use the managed Postgres instance you provision.